 If AWS has advanced to delirium tremens, it can be fatal.
 If you begin experiencing severe symptoms of AWS, it’s important to seek immediate medical attention.
-The sooner you begin treatment, the better your chances are of avoiding life-threatening complications.
+The sooner you begin treatment, the better your chances are of preventing life threatening complications.

 The best way to prevent AWS is to avoid regular heavy drinking.
-If you’re already dependent on alcohol, seek counseling and medical care.
-The goal is to safely and gradually decrease your dependence on alcohol so that you can resume a healthy life.
+If you already have alcohol use disorder, it’s important to seek counseling and medical care as soon as possible.
+The goal is to safely and gradually decrease your dependence on alcohol so that you can resume your daily life.